BeauJoh/thesis/source/14-chapter-6-conclusions-and-future-work.md

 For instance, a selection of best practices such as, “Intel 64 and IA-32 Architectures Optimization Reference Manual” for CPU and “CUDA C Best Practices Guide, Design Guide” for GPU could be taken from their respective source code and ported to OpenCL.

 Cluster analysis of this feature-space may support the automatic classification of the Berkeley Dwarfs or other taxonomies.
+This is outside the scope of this thesis but pursuing this work increases the relevancy of AIWC and the presented predictive methodology.

 ### Faster FPGA development with AIWC and the Predictive Model